-Pranati Nayak is only the second Indian woman gymnast to qualify for the Olympics.
-The artistic gymnast made the cut in May via the Asian quota.
+Pranati Nayak was only the second Indian woman gymnast to qualify for the Olympics.
+The artistic gymnast made the cut in May 2021 via the Asian quota.

-This will be the 20th Olympic Games list to feature the Indian men’s hockey team while the women’s side will be making their third appearance and second in succession.
+Tokyo was the 20th Olympic Games list to feature the Indian men’s hockey team while the women’s side made their third appearance and second in succession.

-Sushila Devi Likmabam will be India's only participant in Judo at Tokyo 2020.
+Sushila Devi Likmabam was India's only participant in Judo at Tokyo 2020.
 She made the Olympic cut in the women's extra-lightweight (48kg) division as the highest-ranked Asian judoka outside the top 18 on the Olympic Game Quota (OGQ) rankings list.